Clement Brenot

 Douglas Barrios

-Previously, he worked in McKinsey’s Bogotá office as a Public Sector Specialist where he served public and social sector organizations throughout Latin America in a broad set of topics ranging from ICT promotion strategies to education policy design.
-Other previous experience include serving as an external policy adviser for local governments as well as political campaigns in Venezuela.
+Previously, he worked in McKinsey’s Bogotá office as a Public Sector Specialist, serving public and social sector organizations across Latin America on topics including ICT promotion and education policy design.
+He also served as an external policy adviser for local governments and political campaigns in Venezuela.

 Annie White